Lana-L/lines-game/README.md

 ### Gameplay

 - 9x9 grid ✅
 - Generate five random balls on start. ✅
 - Generate three new balls on each turn (random out of possible seven colours). ✅
   - If the player's move does not complete a line of five or more, then three more balls appear in random places. ✅
   - If the player's move completes a line of five or more, then they get another move without more random balls appearing.
 - Click to activate a ball and to deactivate the ball. ✅
-- Second click to move the selected ball.
+- Second click to move the selected ball. ✅
 - The ball finds the path, accounting for barriers from other balls.
-  - MVP: the ball teleports to the second click.
+  - MVP: the ball teleports to the second click. ✅

 ### Scoring

-- Each ball is two points, so one minimum successful line of five balls is 10 points, but longer lines can be made (eg, six balls - 12 points).
+- Each ball is two points, so one minimum successful line of five balls is 10 points, but longer lines can be made (eg, six balls - 12 points). ✅

-- Round win condition: five in a row of the same colour.
+- Round win condition: at least five in a row of the same colour. ✅

 - Lose condition: the game ends when all cells are filled with balls and no more moves are possible.